MonashDataFluency/data-fluency-website/content/workshops/intro_to_r/_index.md

 - **Location** : Monash University Clayton Campus, Matheson Library, Room T1
 - **Instructors** :	Paul Harrison, Adele Barugahare, Sarah Williams

 This is a beginner-level workshop providing a taste of working in the R language.
-It aims to give participants skills needed apply data analysis approaches to research questions.
+It aims to give participants skills needed to explore and visualize complex data.

 #### General Information